jithingeorgeofl/assignment1/README.md

 This will be the `Extension` of the person class.
 This class will have the following details:

-- `Variable to hold the School Interface` : this will in turn store the SchoolImpl in our case, This can be changed as per the requirements down the line.
+- `Variable to hold the School Interface` : this will in turn store the BaseShool in our case, This can be changed as per the requirements down the line.

 ### `Sudent Specific parameters`:
 - `Id` : Id of the school